 Even a newly constructed home can have defects.
-A defect may lurking be in the design, the materials, the installation of prefabricated items or appliances, or the carpentry and construction itself.
-It may be obvious the day you take possession, or it may show up weeks, months, or years later.
+A defect can lurk in the design, the materials, the installation of prefabricated items or appliances, or the carpentry and construction itself.
+It might be obvious the day you take possession, or it might show up weeks, months, or years later.
 If you find things going wrong in your newly constructed home, you should ask: What are my rights against the builder?
 Will the builder fix the problem or reimburse me for the work?
 Do I have to sue?
 What steps should I take after discovering a defect?

-New York attorneys typically recommend you attempt to negotiate an inspection provision into your construction and purchase contract, hire a licensed inspector to inspect the property before the closing of your purchase, and demand that the builder make the recommended repairs or replacements prior to your closing.
+New York attorneys typically recommend you attempt to negotiate an inspection provision into your construction and purchase contract, hire a licensed inspector to inspect the property before closing on the purchase, and demand that the builder make the recommended repairs or replacements prior to your closing.

-However, not all defects will manifest, or be detected, prior to the closing, so it is important to understand your rights against the builder if defects are found days, weeks, or years after the closing.
+However, not all defects will manifest or be detected prior to the closing.
+It is therefore important to understand your rights against the builder if defects are found, whether days, weeks, or years after the closing.

-New York law creates a warranty for new construction.
-This statutory warranty is called the "Housing Merchant Implied Warranty."
+New York statutory law creates a warranty for new construction, called the "Housing Merchant Implied Warranty."
 (It replaced a warranty that had been implied into contracts by the New York courts in the years before the 1989 passage of the law.)

-Today, the Housing Merchant Implied Warranty is the exclusive warranty for all sales of new construction homes.
-The statutory warranty is "implied” in that it need not be written into the contract, but exists within every contract for the sale of a single family house or unit in a multi-unit residential building of five stories or less.
-(General Business Law §§777- 777-b.)
-The statutory warranty will not be implied into your contract if your new home is built on land you owned prior to construction.
+Today, it's the exclusive warranty for all sales of new construction homes.
+The statutory warranty is "implied," in that it need not be written into the contract, but exists within every contract for the sale of a single family house or unit in a multi-unit residential building of five stories or less.
+(See N.Y.
+General Business Law §§ 777A- 777-B.) The statutory warranty will not be implied into your contract if your new home is built on land you owned prior to construction.

 The law describes the construction, materials, appliances, systems, and building components covered by the implied warranty, as well as items excluded from coverage and the length of the warranty period for each item.

-In general, construction defects are covered for one year after the warranty date—the date title passed to the first new home owner.
-(General Business Law § 777-a (a)).
+In general, the law says that construction defects are covered for one year after the warranty date—the date title passed to the first new home owner.
 Plumbing, electrical, heating, cooling, and ventilation systems are covered for two years after the warranty date.
-(General Business Law § 777-a (b)).
 Material defects are covered for six years after the warranty date.
-(General Business Law § 777-a (c)).
-Review the statute to see whether your defect is covered and for how long.
+Review the statute to see whether your defect is covered and if so, for how long.

 While the notice to the builder is a precondition to filing a lawsuit, the opportunity to inspect, test, and repair is not.
 See Trificana v.
 Carrier, 916 N.Y.S.2d 399 (N.Y.
 App.
 Div., 2011).
 After notifying the builder, you may file suit any time before one year after the warranty period ends, or within four years after the warranty date.
-(General Business Law § 777-a).
+(N.Y.
+General Business Law § 777-A).

 Whether or not a condition is a defect covered under the warranty is judged by the level of skillful workmanship standard in the community.
 This means that to prove your case against the builder, you should submit evidence of the defect itself and the local standard for skillful workmanship.
 This evidence may include expert witness testimony from local architects, engineers, contractors, or others in the building trades, and the standards in local building ordinances.
 The level of workmanship required for your new home may be changed by the terms of contract.

-The limited warranty must state all of the information required in Section 777-b(4).
-(General Business Law § 777-b(4)).
+The limited warranty must state all of the information required in Section 777-B(4).
 Standards set in the limited warranty must meet or exceed standards in the local building code or the locally accepted building practice where code provisions do not apply.
 Building standards set in the limited warranty that fall below local building standards, or render the home unsafe, are considered void under New York law.
-(General Business Law § 777-b (4)(e)(i).)

 If your new home was built on land that you previously owned, it is a "custom home."
 The Housing Merchant Implied Warranty, including the coverage requirements, notice requirements, and time limitations, does not apply to custom homes.